Generative Security Application Engineering

 7 Command and configuration generation Labs

-8 Code generation Labs
+8 Code summarization and reverse engineering Labs

-10 Social engineering
+10 Threat intelligence, Social engineering Labs

-Finals week Final project Due Fri. @ 11:59pm
+Finals week Final project Due Thurs @ 11:59pm

 Assignments